olizilla/badbits/README.md

 > IPFS [badbits lists](https://badbits.dwebops.pub/) you can follow and fork

-🧪 experiment: use [pail] to make lists we can share, edit, sync and fork.
+🧪 experiment: use [pail] to make content-addressed lists we can share, edit, sync and fork.

 ## Getting started